tjesi/TTM4205/README.md

   - Pen & paper problems
   - Coding problems
   - CryptoHack problems
-  - ChipWhisperer labs

-The submission deadline is <font color='red'>December 10th at 23:59</font>.
+The submission deadline is <font color='red'>December 6th at 23:59</font>.

-The problems are available here: [PDF](https://tjerandsilde.no/files/TTM4205_Weekly_Problems.pdf) (updated 23/11)
+The problems are available here: [PDF]() (TBA)

+### Weekly problems (20 points)

+This assignment will contain lab work using ChipWhisperer equipment.

+The submission deadline is <font color='red'>December 6th at 23:59</font>.

+The assignment is available here: [PDF]() (TBA)

-### Special Topic Project (60 points)
+### Technical Essay (40 points)

-This assignment is to write a paper about either a topic not covered
+This assignment is to write a technical essay about either a topic not covered
 by the lectures, or to cover a topic from the lectures more in-depth.
+It is mandatory that each group present their work, but it does not impacte the grade.

 *Most important guidelines:*